falcon-autotuning/falcon-core/plan.md

 SWIG will be the bridge between C++ and the target languages.
 Our strategy will involve:

 *   **Modular Interface Files:** We will create multiple SWIG interface files (`.i`), grouping related classes (e.g., `units.i`, `math.i`, `devices.i`).
 This keeps the declarations manageable.
+*   **Python Package Structure:** The Python package structure (e.g., `falcon_core.generic`, `falcon_core.physics.units`) will be created directly by the SWIG-generated module at import time.
+We will use the `%pythoncode` directive in the main `falcon_core.i` file to create submodule objects and attach the wrapped C++ classes to them.
+This approach eliminates the need for Python `__init__.py` files to construct the package, allowing a single compiled extension to provide the entire package hierarchy.
 *   **Polymorphism with Directors:** For C++ base classes that are designed to be subclassed in Python (e.g., `Jsonable`, `PortTransform`, `AnalyticFunction`), we will enable SWIG's "director" feature (`%feature("director") ClassName;`).
 This allows virtual method calls from C++ to be correctly dispatched to overriding methods in Python subclasses, preserving the original polymorphic behavior.
 *   **Template Instantiation:** C++ templates will be exposed to Python and Go by creating explicit instantiations in SWIG using the `%template` directive.
 For example: `%template(QuantityDouble) Quantity<double>;` will create a Python class `QuantityDouble`.
 *   **STL and Smart Pointer Support:** We will heavily use SWIG's standard library support for `std::vector`, `std::map`, `std::string`, and `std::shared_ptr`.
 This provides natural conversions (e.g., `std::vector` to Python list) and robust memory management. `std::shared_ptr` is critical for managing object lifetimes across the C++/Python boundary.